bbauska/LFS171x/README.md

 4. The Merkle tree root for the transactions included in this block (Merkle tree is explained next).

 ### Merkle Tree
 The Merkle tree, also known as a binary hash tree, is a data structure that is used to store hashes of the individual data in large datasets in a way to make the verification of the dataset efficient.
 It is an anti-tamper mechanism to ensure that the large dataset has not been changed.
 The word "tree" is used to refer to a branching data structure in computer science, as seen in the image below.
-According to Andreas M. Antonopoulos, in the Bitcoin protocol,
+According to Andrea s M. Antonopoulos, in the Bitcoin protocol,
 "Merkle trees are used to summarize all the transactions in a block, producing an overall digital fingerprint of the entire set of transactions, providing a very efficient process to verify whether a transaction is included in a block".
 <p align="center" width="100%">
   <img width="66%" src="https://user-images.githubusercontent.com/41387907/138568538-44ec3e90-eca6-4137-99d3-e1462ac29ec5.png"